grscheller/neovim-notes/notes/01-AbsoluteMinimalTextEditing.md

 From now on, we'll refer to these modes by their vim/nvim names.
 Also, we will make a distinction between the file stored on disk and the "text buffer" image of the file read into memory.
-Text buffers are uaually, but not always, associated with a file.
+Text buffers are usually, but not always, associated with a file.

 ---